How To Master Spoken English When You Already Know Written English

 1. Listen to Leo-Listening Materials

-Since you are reading this on leo-listening.com, you already know that Cara’s site offers countless blog posts, blogcasts, YouTube videos and methods to improve your listening, so you are already in the right place!
+Since you are reading this on leo-listening.com, you already know this site offers countless blog posts, blogcasts, YouTube videos and methods to improve your listening, so you are already in the right place!

 Here’s an example to get you started.